AdnanBox/battery_status/README.md

 NOTE: The nodes read_voltage.cpp and subscriber.cpp are optional.
-Used only for testing purposes of the ultrasonic sensor.
+Used only for testing purposes.